derekmorash/rails-5-shopify-app/Mandatory-Webhooks.md

 Webhooks need to be verified before being processed to be sure that the request came from shopify and not someone else.

-In the header of the request Shopify includes a HMAC.
+In the header of the request, Shopify includes an HMAC.
 This is the SHA256 digest calculated from the body of the request and your apps shared secret.
 To verify the webhook you have to calculate this HMAC and compare it to the one in the request header, if they match then it is a valid webhook from Shopify.

 Shopify's [getting started with webhooks guide](https://help.shopify.com/en/api/getting-started/webhooks#verify-webhook) has a good section on how to manually verify webhooks.